Food and Agriculture

 Food irradiation

 Irradiating food — also known as cold pasteurizing — doesn’t make the food radioactive.
 The radiation kills pests and parasites, so the irradiated food is safe to eat.
-The World Health Organization, the United Nations Food and Agricultural Organization, and the International Atomic Energy Agency have reviewed accumulated data from about 50 years of research.
+The World Health Organization, the United Nations Food and Agriculture Organization, and the International Atomic Energy Agency have reviewed accumulated data from about 50 years of research.
 They found that irradiated food is as safe as food preserved with other techniques, such as freezing or canning, and that the nutritional value is similar.

 Today, more than 55 countries have approved food irradiation as a reliable way of improving the shelf life of food.
 One of the global leaders in the field is Nordion (Canada) Inc., which has built many of the food irradiation installations worldwide.